 This was one of the questions asked in a survey I bumped into.
 And my first thoughts were, why do we always peg conservation to money all the time?
 Does it mean that all conservation efforts have money involved?
 Can we make conservation less of a business and do right by our wildlife?
 Yes, we need money to do some stuff within conservation.
 But the bulk of it depends on free simple ways that are absolutely free.

-You can ever place a price tag on any living organism, including wildlife and plants.
+You can never place a price tag on any living organism, including wildlife and plants.

 Stop forcing us to see other parks or reserves to be better than the others, hence justifying the higher rates.
 All parks, reserves, and anywhere occupied by wildlife is unique and deserves all the attention other areas are being accorded.